Great African Expedition (Accommodated) - 58 days

 Accommodation

 18 and over.
+From departures starting in Jan 2026, the minimum age will be changing to 16 if accompanied an adult or legal guardian.
 Anyone over 65 to complete a Tour Suitability Form.Maximum age 75.

 Become a member